arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-8.md

+---
+layout: chapter
-# Chapter 8: Beneath the Shelves — A Conversation About Databases
+title: "Chapter 8: Beneath the Shelves — A Conversation About Databases"
+---

 > *"The right database is like the right foundation for a building — invisible, but everything depends on it."*